| AUSTRALIAN RAINBOWFISH

 lowland swamps and small streams, usually in clear, acidic waters with

 ample cover in the form of log debris or aquatic vegetation.
+Conservation Status: Not in IUCN Red

 List.